JunlinHan/CWR/README.md

 ```
 @inproceedings{han2021contrastive,
   title={Single Underwater Image Restoration by contrastive learning},
-  author={unlin Han and Mehrdad Shoeiby and Tim Malthus and Elizabeth Botha and Janet Anstee and Saeed Anwar and Ran Wei and Lars Petersson and Mohammad Ali Armin},
+  author={Junlin Han and Mehrdad Shoeiby and Tim Malthus and Elizabeth Botha and Janet Anstee and Saeed Anwar and Ran Wei and Lars Petersson and Mohammad Ali Armin},
   booktitle={IEEE International Geoscience and Remote Sensing Symposium (IGARSS)},
   year={2021}
 }